GETTING EMPLOYED IN UKRAINE

-2) refugees and those who got extra protection or temporal shelter in Ukraine;
+4) asylum seekers or who got extra protection in Ukraine;

-10) teachers and scientists invited by Ukrainian high education facilities;
+12) teachers and scientists invited by Ukrainian high and pre-high education facilities;

 If to be more precise, then it must be stressed that a work permit is obtained by the employer but not by the employee.
 Hence, dealing with work permit formalities is the employer’ headache.
 However, the employee will need to help his/her employer by providing him with some documentation.

 The following standard documents have to be submitted for obtaining the work permit:

 2) notarized copy of the foreigner’s translated and notarized passport;

 3) foreigner’s color photo (3.5 x 4.5 centimeters);

 4) copy of the labor contract template to be concluded between the foreigner and the employer, certified by the employer.